tajawal/code-challenge/TL.md

 - [ ] Code accompanies the Unit Tests
 - [ ] Usage is clearly mentioned in the README file, This including setup the project, how to run it, how to run unit test, examples,etc

-## Note
+## Notes

-Implementations focusing on **quality over feature completeness** will be highly appreciated,  don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.
+- Implementations focusing on **quality over feature completeness** will be highly appreciated, don’t feel compelled to implement everything and even if you are not able to complete the challenge, please do submit it anyways.